 Additionally, Cosmos Acquisition acquired (a) Deep Space Systems, Inc. ("DSS") on June 1, 2020 for consideration of approximately \$4.9 million (the "DSS Acquisition"); (b) LoadPath, LLC ("LoadPath") on December 11, 2020 for consideration of approximately \$8.4 million (the "LoadPath Acquisition"), and (c) Oakman Aerospace, Inc. ("Oakman") on January 15, 2021 for consideration of approximately \$15.2 million (the "Oakman Acquisition").
 The Adcole Acquisition, the MIS Acquisition, the Roccor Acquisition, the DPSS Acquisition, the DSS Acquisition, the LoadPath Acquisition, and the Oakman Acquisition have been accounted for as business combinations under the acquisition method of accounting.
-Cosmos performed an analysis using the pro forma combined results of Cosmos at December 31, 2020 and concluded that each of the DSS Acquisition, the LoadPath Acquisition, and the Oakman Acquisition are below the 20% significance threshold; in this section, we refer to the DSS Acquisition, the LoadPath Acquisition, and the Oakman Acquisition, collectively, as the "Other Acquisitions".
+Cosmos performed an analysis using the pro forma combined results of Cosmos at December 31, 2020 and concluded that each of the DSS Acquisition, the LoadPath Acquisition, and the Oakman Acquisition, ellectively, as the "Other Acquisition, the LoadPath Acquisition, and the Oakman Acquisition, collectively, as the "Other Acquisitions".
 In this prospectus, we refer to Cosmos Finance, Cosmos Acquisition, Adcole, MIS, Roccor, DPSS, DSS, LoadPath and Oakman, collectively, as the "Redwire Subsidiaries" and unless the context otherwise requires, we refer to Cosmos together with its direct and indirect subsidiaries, including the Redwire Subsidiaries, as "Redwire."